datasci-w266/2023-fall-main/assignment/README.md

 Each assignment is due at 11:59pm Pacific on Sundays, unless otherwise stated.

 You do not need any resources outside the class to do the assignments.
-If you are stuck, please reach out on Piazza!
+If you are stuck, please reach out on Ed Discussion!

 ### Weighting